srikarlanka609/wxo-learner-lab/instructions.md

-## PART II: Using agents for RAG usecases
+## PART II: Building a document agent analyst to handle all document inquiries
 Suppose, you have different vendor documents and need ...
 In this section, we will build an agent that will use documents as a knowledge base to answer relevant questions...